Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 }
 ````````````````````````````````````````````````````````````````````````````````

-When saving a user you must PUT or POST this user model in the same format.
+When saving a user you must PUT (for update) or POST (for create) this user model in the same format.
 The
 server will respond with the success boolean.
 On failure the model will have one
 or more "validationErrors".